James Douglas, Lord of Douglas: Final campaign

 The Castilian cronica makes no reference to such a catastrophe.
 It does, however, state that in a fierce skirmish some days prior to the climactic battle, an unnamed "foreign count" (arguably a reference to Douglas) had died as a result of his own rash behaviour.
 This is one of only two battle casualties mentioned individually in the Castilian narrative of the campaign.

-Barbour relates that Douglas and all the men caught with him were killed, including Sir William St. Clair of Rosslyn and Sir Robert Logan of Restalrig.
+Barbour relates that Douglas and all the men caught with him were killed, including Sir William St. Clair of Rosslyn, Sir Robert Logan and Sir Walter Logan.
 Barbour states that, after this battle, Douglas' body and the casket with Bruce's heart were recovered.
 His bones, the flesh boiled off them, were taken back to Scotland by Sir William Keith of Galston in Ayrshire (who had missed the battle because of a broken arm), and deposited at St Bride's Church.
 The tradition that Sir Simon Locard was a member of the company and also survived is not found in any of the sources.
 The heart of Bruce was taken by Moray, the regent, and solemnly interred under the high altar of Melrose Abbey.

 The poet and chronicler John Barbour provides us with a pen portrait of the Black Douglas, among the first of its kind in Scottish history, which in 1914 was rendered in modern verse translation: